Back To Search Results

 Complications

 Complications are often related to associated or comorbid conditions.
-There have been reports of violence, stalking, and homicide associated with delusions, particularly related to jealousy in Othello syndrome, refusal to provide care or displaying aggression towards family members as seen in Capgras syndrome and putting oneself in danger, such as in Fregoli syndrome.[30][57][58][59][30]
+There have been reports of violence, stalking, and homicide associated with delusions, particularly related to jealousy in Othello syndrome, refusal to provide care or displaying aggression towards family members as seen in Capgras syndrome and putting oneself in danger, such as in Fregoli syndrome.[30][57][58][59]
 In rare but dramatic responses to somatic delusions, patients may attempt to amputate limbs or even attempt enucleation.[60]
 Grandiose delusions may result in injury due to feelings of invincibility.
-Lastly, the delusions of paranoia may lead patients to commit suicide.[61]
+Lastly, the delusions of paranoia may lead patients to end their life.[61]

 Deterrence and Patient Education